cassanof/finetuning-harness/README.md

-# A Pipeline for Fine-Tuning HuggingFace Models On Code Generation Tasks
+# A Pipeline for Fine-Tuning HuggingFace Models

-This repo provides the whole pizza for fine-tuning HuggingFace models (e.g. StarCoder, or Code LLama) on code generation tasks.
+This repo provides the whole pizza for fine-tuning HuggingFace models (e.g. Llama2, DeepSeek, StarCoder, or Code Llama) on any task.
+_It has been built primarily for code generation tasks._
-It includes:
+The pipeline includes:

 1. Both Constant Length Dataset Loader and Padded Dataset Loader.
-The constant length one is good for "auto-regressive" code generation tuning (e.g. Copilot), while the padded one is typically better for instruction-tuning.
+The constant length one is good for code generation (e.g. Copilot) or "further pre-training", while the padded one is typically better for instruction-tuning.
 2. Scaling laws for computing the correct number of steps, given number of gpus, effective batch size, and number of epochs
 3. LoRA, with 8, 4 bits and QLoRA (double quant) support
 4. FlashAttention2 for super-duper fast long sequence training
-5. DeepSpeed support for fine-tuning large models
+5. DeepSpeed support for fine-tuning large models by offloading to multiple GPUs and the CPU
 6. Edu-score filtering to remove non-educational data
-7. Multi-language loss evaluation (using MultiPL-E evaluation datasets)
+7. Multi-programming-language loss evaluation (using MultiPL-E evaluation datasets)
 8. Custom tokenizer injection
-9. Automatic mixed precision quantization
+9. Automatic mixed precision

 ## Generic Usage